 Researchers' recruitment examination

 Permanent CNRS researchers are national civil servants and are therefore recruited by competitive examination.
-About 350 external examinations, covering all scientific fields, are given each year.
 They are divided into scientific disciplines or groups of disciplines, corresponding to sections or interdisciplinary commissions of the National Committee for Scientific Research.

 ||Senior researcher (DR)